 - 1. Recommendations for counseling, behavioral management, or academic assistance for the student with a concentration on the student's academic or career goals. - 2.
-Recommendations for assistance for obtaining access to mental health services provided by the district or school, a local mental health authority, or another private or public entity, and - 3.
+Recommendations for assistance for obtaining access to mental health services provided by the district or school, a local mental health authority, or another private or public entity. - 3.
+The provision of information to the student's parent(s) about the process to request an updated full and individual evaluation, and - 4.
 A regular review of the student's progress toward the student's IEP goals, academic or career goals.